external-secrets/external-secrets/docs/examples/bitwarden.md

 ## How is it working ?

-To make external-secret compatible with BitWarden, we need *
+To make external-secret compatible with BitWarden, we need:

 * External-Secret >= 0.8.0
 * To use the Webhook Provider
 * 2 (Cluster)SecretStores